BLCM/BLCMods/Borderlands 2 mods/Astor/Custom Gear/ReadMe.md

  * * * * *

-## [Custom Gear] Plasma Caster Hyperion Finesse - Circuit Board Edition
+## [Custom Weapon] Plasma Caster Hyperion Finesse - Circuit Board Edition

 In their early days in their making of weapons, Hyperion, seized Alien Technology plans and created the Finesse: a Plasma Caster which fire SEAPP (Smart Elemental Adaptive Plasma Projectile), a Alien Plasma Projectile which adapt his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor.

+ * * * * *

+## [Custom Weapon] Plasma Caster Hyperion Finesse - Moxxi Edition

+A Plasma Caster which fire SEAPP (Smart Elemental Adaptive Plasma Projectile), a Alien Plasma Projectile which adapt his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor, with, as usual for the Vanilla Moxxi weapons, the benefice of 70% Critical hit bonus + 2.5% lifesteal on damage dealt.

  * * * * *